haxybaxy/githubstats/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with your GitHub token:
+3. Create a `.env` file in the root directory with your GitHub token (check .env.example for reference):
 ```bash
 VITE_GITHUB_TOKEN=your_token_here
 ```